“A monk remains focused on the body, feelings, mind, and mental qualities… ardent, alert, and mindful.”

 What is MN 10 about?

-What are “mental qualities”?
+What are “mental qualities” in Buddhism?

 Stay centred.